brunohunziker/SimpleBlazorTasker/README.md

-The SimpleBlazorTasker project contains the APIs, database, and other core infrastructure items needed for the "backend" of all bitwarden client applications.

-The code is written in C# using .NET Core with ASP.NET Core.
+The SimpleBlazorTasker is written in C# using .NET Core with ASP.NET Core.
 The codebase can be developed, built, run, and deployed cross-platform on Windows, macOS, and Linux distributions.

 ## Build/Run